DeuxHuitHuit/SpriteCreator/README.md

 ## Installation

-- Run the `sprite-creator.msi` file at the root of the repro
+- Run the `sprite-creator.msi` file at the root of the repro.
+- The installer will install .NET Framework 4.0 if it's not on your computer already.
-- Add the installation folder (by default `C:\Program Files (x86)\Deux Huit Huit\SpriteCreator`) to the system PATH
+- Add the installation folder (by default `C:\Program Files (x86)\Deux Huit Huit\SpriteCreator`) to the system PATH.
-- Open the command prompt
+- Open the command prompt.
-- Navgate to the folder containing your images
+- Navgate to the folder containing your images.
-- type `sprite` and ENTER
+- type `sprite` and ENTER.

 ## Parameters